FX4BIZ/FX4BIZ-REST/README.md

 }
 ```

-#### <a id="post-account-create"></a> Submit account ####
+#### <a id="post-account-create"></a> Submit a new external bank account ####

 ```
 Method: POST
-URL: /account
+URL: /externalbankaccounts
 ```
-By submitting a new account, supply the relevant details in order to pay a beneficiary.
+By submitting a new external bankaccount, supply the relevant details in order to pay a beneficiary.

 *Caution.* All your own `wallet` accounts are created automatically when subscribing with FX4BIZ.

-The Submit account service also permits to reference `external bank` accounts which are your own accounts or a third party account hold in another bank.
+The Submit external bank account service allows to reference `external bank` accounts which are your own accounts or a third party account hold in another bank.
 This service include verifications on the format of the account created.
 The API has been made in order to accept local specification of cross-boarder payments.